All Episodes

 Some years ago, I wrote my gift.

-Uh that is what this gift, if you go to my website, Walter E. Williams.com and click on gifts, and what it is, it's a certificate of amnesty and pardon.
+That is what this gift, if you go to my website, walterewilliams.com, and click on gifts.

-That is what I've done, I've given full and general amnesty and pardon to all white Americans or all Americans of European ancestry, both for their own grievances and those of their forebears against my people.
+That is, what I've done, I've given full and general amnesty and pardon to all white Americans or all Americans of European ancestry, both for their own grievances and those of their forebears against my people.

-And the reason why I grant this pardon is because you stop acting feeling guilty and stop acting like fools.
+And the reason why I grant this pardon is because you stop feeling guilty and stop acting like fools.

-That's what you tell them if you had any guts.
+That's what you tell them.

-That's if you did not feel guilty, that's what you should do.
+If you had any guts, if you did not feel guilty, that's what you should do.

 Let's go to Rod from Memphis.